file-format/Products/content/en/image/go/imaginary/index.md

 {{< SinglePage/PageBody/features/text >}}
 <h2 class="h2title">Rotate and Auto-Rotate Your Images</h2>
 <p>TThe Free imaginary library has provided functionality for rotating your images with ease.
-It has also included a very useful function for auto-rotating images inside Go applications.
+It has also included a useful function for auto-rotating images inside Go applications.
 It automatically rotates the image with no further image transformations based on EXIF orientation metadata.
 The AutoRotate method produces a new image with the same size and format as the input image.</p>

 {{< /SinglePage/PageBody/features/text >}}
 {{< /SinglePage/PageBody/features/single-feature-content >}}